It’s a brand new year. Are your finances where you want them to be?

 This makes sure I set a specific goal with a deadline and establish a routine for accomplishing said goal.
 Having a SMART financial goal is the best way to ensure that you will achieve it.

-11 Smart Short-Term Financial Goals You Can Crush
+11 Examples of Smart Short-Term Financial Goals You Can Crush

-These 11 financial goal examples are a great way to get the ball rolling towards a healthy financial life.
-Most of these short-term goal examples will actually help you achieve your long-term goals, like retirement.
+These 11 examples are a great way to get the ball rolling towards a healthy financial life.
+Most of these short-term money goals will actually help you achieve your long-term goals, like retirement.

-You don’t have to do all the examples on this list of financial goals.
+You don’t have to do all the examples on this list.
 (If you did, I’d be super impressed though)

 Pick your favorite 4 or 5 and try to knock them out before the year is up.